servirtium/README/starting-a-new-implementation.md

 # General Architecture

-You're going to need a Recorder (to the markdown format), a replayer (from the markdown format), a server that can listen on a socket and work with the recorder or replayer.
-In the case of the reader, the incoming requests are sent to the 'real' service too.
+You're going to need a `Recorder` (to the markdown format), a `replayer` (from the markdown format), a `server` that can listen on a socket and work with the recorder or replayer.
+In the case of the replayer, the incoming requests are sent to the 'real' service too.
-In the case of the replayer, the real service is not involved.
+In the case of the replayer, the "real service" is not involved.

 # "Baby Steps" for a new language implementation